 Monday afternoon’s safety workshop session discussed the chronic issue of how school bus fires, or thermal events, begin and how to avoid fires in the first place, through proper brake and engine service.

 Casey is the retired fleet director for the South Carolina Department of Education, while Scesny is the retired supervisor of school bus inspections for the New York State Department of Transportation.

 Video examples provided intriguing evidence for their position.
 Casey and Scesny made a strong case for why they increasingly believe that sloppy or rushed installation of electric replacement parts in the engine compartment is often the root cause of many fires.

 In particular, they said electric connections are not always properly tightened.
 They correlated this oversight with the cause of most engine compartment fire, plus vehicle break downs.
 According to the duo, the incidents follow a now-predictable pattern of occurring three to six months after a part is replaced.

-What Happened; What the Scesny & Casey Cited as the Causes
+What Scesny & Casey Cited as Common Commonalities of Fires

 - Recent maintenance — (past 500 miles) Indicated per work order that a component (engine or electrical) was replaced or repaired.